geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex9_DLP Policy_Power_Automate.md

 10. This brings you to the final section which you will review all the **settings**,affirm that they're accurate by selecting**Create policy**.

 11. You will be brough back to the **Data policies** page where the new **DLP Policy** should be present.
-‎

       **Important:** You have created a data policy that has one of the two connectors used in your flow (SharePoint) in the **Business data only** group.
 However, Holly has forgotten that she actually has two connectors in her flow; the second connector is **Office 365 Outlook**, which manages the email that is automatically created and sent by the flow.
 This connector remains in the **No business data allowed** **(default)** group.

-‎
-‎In practice, you would not implement this policy as you need both connectors used by the flow in the same group.
+      In practice, you would not implement this policy as you need both connectors used by the flow in the same group.
 Continue on to see how connectors in both groups impact the flow.

 12. In your browser, select the **Manage your flows | Microsoft Power Automate** tab to return to the **Flows** window that displays your flow in the **Team flows** tab.